Vinderguy/Blueprints/README.md

 <!-- HOW TO PLAY -->
 ## How To Play

-1. You can't craft items that you've not unlocked first.
+1. You start the game with only several common blueprints unlocked.
+You can't craft anything else.

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step1.png)

-2. **Tier 1** (green) blueprints can be found inside villages, abounded mineshafts, small dungeons, shipwrecks & underwater ruins. **Tier 2** (blue) blueprints can be found inside temples, igloos, pillager outposts, woodland mansions, nether fortresses, buried treasures & strongholds. **Tier 3** (red) blueprints can be found only in the end.
+2. There are 3 tiers of blueprints: Tier 1 (green), Tier 2 (blue), Tier 3 (red).
+Tier 1 is the most most common tier and can be found almost everywhere, while the rarest Tier 3 blueprints can be found only in the end.
+Each tier has its set of items (see [documentation](https://github.com/Vinderguy/Blueprints/wiki) for more details).

+**IMPORTANT** : While the diamond pickaxe is tier 3 item you an still build nether portal using buckets.

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step2.png)